-Data Aire, Inc. proudly showcases the dap4 microprocessor controller.
-This new generation controller continues in the tradition of high quality microprocesssors to monitor and control the operation of computer room air conditioning units.
-Like each previous generation of Data Aire Processors (dap), the dap4 provides the same functionality as the prior generation and offers new features, while providing a faster and more robust platform on which to build.
+This controller continues in the tradition of high quality microprocesssors to monitor and control the operation of CRAC units for data centers, colocation facilities, IDF and MDF computer rooms.
+Like each previous generation of Data Aire Processors (dap), the dap4 provides the same functionality as the prior generation and promises new features while providing a faster and more robust platform on which to build.

-dap4 has two basic components, a control module and a display module.
-These two components are linked by a special telephone like cable.
+This temperature and humidity controller has two basic components, a control module and a display module.
+These two components are linked by a special telephone-like cable.
 The display module, most frequently located in the door of a floor mounted unit, can also be remotely located on an adjacent wall or panel – up to 150′ away.
 Communications are clearly displayed on the panel’s adjustable backlit screen, making it easy to read in dimly lighted environments.
 Six large clearly marked buttons on the display panel allows for easy and quick programming, review of alarms, current and recent temperature and humidity conditions, and trouble shooting.

 The compact control module fits easily in the electrical box and has a perimeter bus for easy electrical connections.
 The control module’s case of sturdy plastic makes it durable and resistant to damage and also minimizes the risk of electrical shock.
 At the heart of the controller is a 32 bit 24 MHz processor with 4 MB of flash memory and 512k RAM.
 These components allow for the fastest processor on the market today, ensuring your cooling equipment is up and running properly.
 To maintain the information in these components the controller is equipped with a rechargeable battery.